 There have been mixed reactions to both these synthetic oil.
-Both of them have amazing features; the debate most often results in a tie.
-Fuel provides the mandatory food an engine needs to function and while comparing Castrol and Valvoline, it’s a win-win for both the brands.
+Both of them have unique features; the debate most often results in a tie.
+Fuel provides the mandatory food an engine needs to function, and while comparing Castrol and Valvoline, it’s a win-win for both brands.
 Both these fully liquid synthetic oils are capable enough to handle today’s modern-day engine demands.

 Both brands offer high-quality products, but there are some key differences that you should consider before making your decision.
 We’ll discuss performance, price, and other factors to help you make an informed choice.

 Model: 03230 - 5QT ( Full Synthetic Motor Oil)

 Motor Oil Viscosity 5W-30

 Has anti-wear film which prevent auto engine breakdown

 6X better wear protection than required by the latest Sequence IVA test l

 Protect against sludge and deposits in your engine